What Are Layer 1, 2, 3 in Blockchain? A Plain Guide to the Layers and Their Purpose

 Layer 1 (L1) is the main network where nodes operate, blocks are forged, and transactions occur.
 Examples:

 This foundation defines how blocks are generated, transactions are confirmed, and security is upheld.
-L1 houses consensus algorithms (Proof of Work, Proof of Stake, etc.), so optimizing it is generally complex and may require “hard forks” or protocol upgrades.
+L1 houses consensus algorithms, such as Proof of Work and Proof of Stake, so optimizing it is generally complex and may require “hard forks” or protocol upgrades.

 Problems with L1